ADGEfficiency/programming-resources/data-engineering/README.md

 1. **access to data** - all the important data, in the same place, easily queryable & accessible by everyone in the business,
 2. **access to data generation/creation/transformation**.

+source data, manipulate data, store data and automate the process

 > the most basic foundation of what is most critically needed: all the important data, in the same place, easily queryable (from https://erikbern.com/2021/07/07/the-data-team-a-short-story.html)